Workplace productivity statistics for 2022

 Additionally, here’s how employees feel about meetings:

-As a consequence of such stats, the cost of unnecessary meetings for US companies is $37billion.
+As a consequence of such results, the cost of unnecessary meetings for US companies is a whopping $37 billion.

 How to make meetings more productive